Active Participation and The 5 Stages of a Networker

-Active Participation in recruiting is one of The Four Pillars of Top Echelon Network, which underlines the importance that we attach to participating as a Preferred Member recruiter.
-If you don’t work the system, you can’t get any benefit from the system (i.e., split placements).
+Active Participation is one of The Four Pillars of Top Echelon Network, which underscores the importance that we attach to participating as a Network member.
+If you don’t work the system, then you can’t get any benefit from the system (i.e., split placements).

 Top Echelon Network is not a “magic placement machine,” whereby you join and automatically start making splits.
 There is an investment of time and energy that’s required before you can start gaining these benefits.

-In our “Planning Your Network Success” series of blog posts, we’ve been examining the 5 Stages of a Networker and applying them to certain essential elements of Top Echelon Network.
+In our “Planning Your Network Success” series of blog posts, we’ve been examining The 5 Stages of a Networker and applying them to certain essential elements in Top Echelon Network.
 This week’s element involves submissions, the act of recruiters submitting their information—job orders and candidates—to the Network (i.e., Active Participation).

 As you might imagine, networkers at the highest stage of development are submitting the most information to Top Echelon Network.

 Below is the breakdown of Active Participation in recruiting and The 5 Stages of a Networker:

 If they do input any job orders or candidates, then the amount of effort is minimal and often the quality of the information is lacking detail.